for Veterans and the Public

-If you are going to mix a recreational drug with any medication, it is better to start with a very low amount of the recreational drug (as low as 1/4 the normal amount) and allow time to see how it affects you before increasing the amount.
-Keep in mind that, as recreational drugs aren't regulated, you never know exactly how much you are getting.
+If you are going to take a recreational drug while you are on HIV medication, it is better to start with a very low amount of the recreational drug (as low as 1/4 the normal amount) and allow time to see how it affects you before increasing the amount.
+Keep in mind that recreational drugs aren't regulated, so you never know exactly how much you are getting.

 Although you may feel uncomfortable at first, you should tell your doctor what recreational drugs you are using.
 That way, your doctor will know how the substances you are using affect your HIV drugs and your overall health.
-Most likely, telling your doctor will help explain some things going on in your body.
+Most likely, your doctor will then be able to explain some things going on in your body.